punk4156/punk4156.github.io/_posts/2021-03-20-Overthinking-Again.markdown

 ---

-{% capture artist_blurb %}
-They say pressure makes diamonds, but i don't know if i can handle it.
+{% capture artist_blurb %}They say pressure makes diamonds, but i don't know if i can handle it.
 There's too much on my mind & I'm Overwhelmed.
 Tell me, Friend, Will it all be okay in the end!?.. do you promise? please don't lie to me.
-I'm sick of liars.
+I'm sick of liars.{% endcapture %}
-{% endcapture %}

-{% capture 4156_blurb %}
+{% capture 4156_blurb %}{% endcapture %}
-{% endcapture %}

 {% include blurbs.html %}